 Some landmarks are prominently featured in several films.
 The Ferris wheel in Vienna can be seen in The Third Man (1949), Before Sunrise (1995) and Living Daylights (1987) where characters have long dialogues while riding the wheel.

-And then there are always tiny sequences that are excellent but not quite capable of lifting an entire film, such as the lightning-fast trip through Europe in The Rules of Attraction.
+There are sometimes tiny sequences that are fun but not quite capable of lifting an entire film, such as the lightning-fast trip through Europe in The Rules of Attraction.
 Even the fake scene from Eurotrip actually made me go to Bratislava, just to check it out and exclaim “Dear sweet mother of God… we’re in Eastern Europe”.

 Comments